Average

 All about the Pink Martini

-The Pink Martini is a spirit-forward cocktail made with vodka, dry vermouth, a few dashes of orange bitters, and a couple of teaspoons of grenadine for its pink hue.
-Shaken with ice and then served in a chilled cocktail glass, it’s an elegant and subtly fruity twist on a classic Vodka Martini.
+A Pink Martini is a spirit-forward cocktail made with vodka, dry vermouth, a few dashes of orange bitters and a couple of teaspoons of grenadine for its signature pink hue.
+Shaken with ice and served in a chilled martini glass, it’s an elegant and subtly sweet twist on a classic Vodka Martini.

-The origins of the Pink Martini are unknown.
-It is a variation of the classic Vodka Martini, which is believed to date back to the 1930s.
+The origins of the Pink Martini are not well documented, it’s widely considered a modern variation of the classic Vodka Martini, which dates back to the 1930s.

-It’s also possible that the Pink Martini is a modern creation inspired by the mid-19th century gin cocktail, Pink Gin, made with one part Plymouth gin, one part water, and a dash of aromatic bitters, which gives the drink its characteristic pink hue.
+It’s also possible that the Pink Martini draws inspiration from a much older drink – Pink Gin, a mid-19th century gin cocktail made with Plymouth gin and a dash of aromatic bitters.

-Chilling vodka in the freezer for 12-24 hours thickens its consistency, resulting in a smoother, silkier texture for your martini. -
+Chilling your vodka in the freezer for 12-24 hours thickens its consistency slightly, resulting in a smoother, silkier texture in the glass.
+A small step that makes a noticeable difference. - Make your own grenadine

-- While our recipe doesn’t include a garnish since the drink’s pink hue is the attraction, a twist of lemon is always a classic choice for a martini.
-Alternatively, a twist of orange zest can beautifully complement the orange bitters.
+The pink hue is the real garnish here – the drink doesn’t need much else.
+That said, a lemon twist is always a classic choice for a martini, and a twist of orange zest works particularly well alongside the orange bitters.

 Pink Martini FAQ